 Playing along with the beat of a metronome means you will be playing precisely together with the sounds it produces.
 How do you know you are on time with the metronome?
 You’ll stop hearing that click, of course.
 Being able to play along with the beat of the metronome is a real skill that can take a lot of practice.

 There are, of course, different sides to the beat as well (the back, center, and top).
 This tip is only meant for when you are practicing.
-You don’t need to restrict all of your guitar playings to sound like a metronome.
+You don’t need to restrict all of your guitar playing to sound like a metronome.

 2. Learn to Internalize the Beat